wolfitdm/BitchlandCheatConsoleBepInEx/commandslist.md

 * additem name amount -> add the item (amount) to your backpack, if you don't have a backpack, it gives you a backpack
 * setstate number -> set a player state (getstate 0) and you see what setstate is can be 0 or 1, or true or false, for example setstate 7 true, means that you are now pregnant, setstate 2 true, means that you are horny, setstate 11 true, set the clothing vibe to sexy
+* setnpcstate number -> set a npc state (getstate 0) from the npc the you looked at and you see what setstate is can be 0 or 1, or true or false, for example setstate 7 true, means that you are now pregnant, setstate 2 true, means that you are horny, setstate 11 true, set the clothing vibe to sexy